Gemois/HCvision/README.md

 # HCvision
-An AutoML web application for Aglomerative hierarchical cletering
+An AutoML web application for Agglomerative hierarchical clustering analysis.